prnicolas/ScalaMl/README.md

 Version 0.90 Copyright Patrick Nicolas All rights reserved 2013-2014

 <h2>Overview</h2>
 The source code provides software developers with a broad overview of the difference in machine learning algorithms.
 The reader is expected to have a good grasp of the Scala programming language along with some knowledge in basic statistics.
-Experience in data mining and machine learning is not a pre-requisite.<br><br>
+Experience in data mining and machine learning is not a pre-requisite.<br>

 The examples are related to investment portfolio management and trading strategies.
 For the readers interested either in mathematics or the techniques implemented in this library, I strongly recommend the following readings:
 <ul>